J3551c9/HOL-Devops/003-jenkins-build-deploy.md

-# 3 Creating the Jenkins workflow
+# 3 Setting up an automated Build and Deploy in Jenkins server in Azure

+## 3.1 Overview
+In this lab, we will setting up a build and deploy project in Jenkins.

+### 3.1.1 Objectives
+This lab aims to get you familiar with Jenkins on Azure Cloud.

+### 3.1.2 Requirements
+You must have completed Lab 01.

-## 3.1 Creating the Build
+## 3.2 Creating a Build project
 1. Go to the Jenkins Dashboard and click on "New Item".

 2. Create a "Freestyle project" with the name "build" and click "OK" to continue.